How to Generate Videos of Molecules from Mercury

 The basic workflow to produce a video of any crystal structure using Mercury.

-Sample video generated from Mercury
+Sample Video Generated from Mercury

 Learn more about Mercury here, and get started with the free version straight away.